-The final exam will consist of the necessary tests (written or oral) to validate the competencies on the subject.
+The final exam will consist of two final tests (one for each part of the course) to validate all the competencies on the subject.

-Regarding the evaluation in case of illness or other special circumstances see article 7 of the Student Evaluation Regulation of the University of Castilla-La Mancha
+Regarding the evaluation in case of illness or other special circumstances see article 6 of the Student Evaluation Regulation of the University of Castilla-La Mancha.